Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 Indirect promotion methods

-For example, if you’re already sending a thank you email, invoice, confirmation email or review request, these are perfect places to include a referral program invitation.
-Casper, the popular bed-in-a-box brand, sends an email a few days after purchase to ask for a review, and offers a “Give $50, Get $50” referral promotion below the main copy.
+If you’re already sending a thank-you email, invoice, confirmation email, or review request — these are natural places to include a referral program invitation.
+Casper sends an email a few days after purchase asking for a review, with a “Give $50, Get $50” referral promotion below the main copy.

 Casper referral email